Awesomium40/caastools/README.md

 <ol>
 <li>Clone the repository to a folder on your local machine</li>
 <li>From the command line, run 'setup.py install' to install from an egg or
-'setup.py bdist_wheel' to build a wheel
+'setup.py bdist_wheel' to build a wheel (only if you have the wheel package installed)
 <ul>
 <li>If you built a wheel in step 2, use pip install '&lt;path to wheel&gt;' to install the wheel</li>
 </ul></li>